mikekasprzak/cplusalt/README.md

 Even with all the improvements to the C++ language made by the ISO C++ comittee, when compared to competing languages, in practice C++ with the STL _is not_ a good language for new software.

 C+Alt is a reboot.
-Starting with the C standard library, it throws away the naming scheme and heavy templating of the original
+Starting with the C standard library, it throws away the names, legacy, and heavy templating of the original.
+That said, templating is still used in C+Alt, but the goal is to provide simpler classes with better every-day defaults.

 ## What does C+Alt code look like?
 Work in progress